Why and how

 Image 9 is as far as I got with the bit that I had, which was just too short in the cutting length.
 Nevertheless, for a cheap bit from a cheap set it did very well to last that long as it turns out.

 After some investigation I determined that even the new bearings had some play in them, both within the bearing itself and between the inside diameter and the shaft diameter on the bit.
-I would not trust these even for light duty because I'm sure the excessive play causes them to self destruct under even light loading.
+I would not trust these even for light duty because I'm sure the excessive play causes them to self destruct under the lightest loading.

-But I persisted a little longer and packed the shaft with some aluminium foil to eliminate as much play as I could then tried again with the (so far) unused second bit.
+But I persisted a little longer and packed the shaft of the (so far unused) second bit with some aluminium foil to eliminate as much play as I could then tried again.
 I clearly pushed the bit over it's limit again after which it faught back violently (images 12 and 13).

-9. Struggled to get this far using a bit that I had already but was just too short in cut length.
+9. Struggled to get this far using a bit that I already had but was just a fraction too short in cut length.

 10. Where did it go?